Wednesday, March 4, 2026

 4. Attendance Roll call

-5. Approval of June 28, 2023, meeting minutes
+5. Approval of November 22, 2023 meeting minutes

-6. Public comment Period
+6. Public Comment Period

 7. Announcements/Communications

-8. Committee Reports- Planning and Zoning-William Smith
+8. Committee Reports-

 9. New Business:

-b.
+d.
 Approval of Expenditures

 Announcement of Next Public Meeting: